Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence

-Later in the range $t\approx 0.6-1.7\ell_0/c$, with relatively small variations of $\Gamma_d$, we see that the particle undergoes several crossings at $\mu=0$, i.e., $\alpha=90^\circ$.
-The corresponding reversals of particles in space can be more clearly seen from the $x$, $y$, and $z$ components of the particle position.
-Meanwhile, the particle reversals are accompanied by significant acceleration, with further increase of $r^\prime_L$ and $\gamma^\prime_e$, until $r^\prime_L$ reaches a scale comparable to the box size.
-With $p^\prime_\perp>p^\prime_\parallel $ mostly seen, it is clear that the acceleration preferentially takes place in the direction perpendicular to the magnetic field.
-Consequently, the particle that initially moves along the magnetic field with $\mu^\prime\approx -1$, moves approximately perpendicular to the magnetic field with $\mu^\prime$ approaching 0 after acceleration, as also seen in Fig.~\ref{fig:trajectory}.
+Later in the range $t\approx 0.6-2.0\ell_0/c$, devoid of magnetic reconnection, we see that the particle repeatedly reaches large $\alpha$, i.e., small $|\mu|$.
+The corresponding reversals of particles in space can be seen from the $x$, $y$, and $z$ components of the particle position.
+Meanwhile, the particle reversals are accompanied by significant acceleration, with further increase of $r_L$, until $r_L$ reaches a scale comparable to the box size (see Fig. \ref{fig:trajectory}).
+With $p_\perp>p_\parallel $ mostly seen, it is clear that the acceleration preferentially takes place in the direction perpendicular to the magnetic field.
+Consequently, the particle that initially moves along the magnetic field with a large $|\mu|$, moves approximately perpendicular to the magnetic field with $\mu$ close to 0 after acceleration, as also seen in Fig.~\ref{fig:trajectory}.

-We note that at $t>1.7\ell_0/c$, the particle again encounters regions of magnetic reconnection.
+We note that at $t>1.7\ell_0/c$, the particle again encounters reconnection regions.
 In the absence of cooling, the thickness of current layers determined by the gyroradius of thermal particles \citep[e.g.,][]{Guo:2016yfq} increases with time (see Appendix~\ref{app:jdist}).
-Toward the end of the simulation, the regions of reconnection become more volume-filling, and thus the particle more frequently encounters the reconnecting magnetic fields.
-In realistic situations with well-separated scales, the chance of a highly energetic particle encountering the reconnection layers in turbulence is expected to be low.
+Toward the end of the simulation, the regions of reconnection become more volume-filling, and thus the accelerated particle more frequently travels through the reconnection regions.
+In realistic situations with well-separated scales, the chance of a highly energetic particle encountering the microscopic reconnection layers in turbulence is expected to be low.